Continence consumables

 Roger’s disability means he needs to use single-use disposable urinary catheters.

-To work out whether a support is reasonable and necessary, we would consider the information you give us against the NDIS Funding Criteria.
+To work out whether a support is an NDIS support, we would consider the information you give us against the NDIS funding criteria.
 We would also need some evidence, such as assessment from a registered nurse, to show you need the support for your disability.

-• you need disposable urinary catheters or continence consumables to support your disability needs
+• you need disposable urinary catheters or continence consumables for your disability support needs

-• whether you need other support care, such as training by a continence nurse in how to manage these yourself or funding for support to help you with your daily continence needs.
+• whether you need other related supports.
+This may include training by a continence nurse for how to manage continence supports yourself, or funding for a support worker to help you with your daily continence needs.

 We might also provide funding for: